Joshua-Chiu/PGDBWebServer/README.md

 WDB .csv:

-* only known way to convert to csv is to open in libreoffice
+* Only known way to convert to csv is to open in LibreOffice
-* convert the csv to pgdb with converter.py
+* Convert the csv to pgdb with converter.py
-* must contain only one grade
+* Must contain only one grade

 Students enter the system through:

-* admin creation
+* Admin creation
-* admin csv import (students only)
+* Admin csv import (students only)
 * .pgdb upload (students and their points)
-* test data adding script

 Points enter the system through:

 * .pgdb import
 * student_info page entry
-* direct entry
+* Direct entry
-* direct entry csv upload
+* Direct entry csv upload